natir/variantplaner/docs/usages.md

 Parquet transmissions file contains column all genotypes information with suffix `_index`, `_mother` and `_father` plus a `origin` column

-Origin column contains a number with 3 digit:
+Origin column contains a number with 3 digits:

 ```
 231